Atireg/js-angular/README.md

 [] take out all colors as environment variables
 [] add a twist when hover onto the cubes (gsap?)
-[] take all repetative error handling parts from the mark-ups
+[] take all repetative error handling parts from the mark-ups [] highlight the last added cube in the catalog

 Integrating Rive: https://www.youtube.com/watch?v=WOOtILLrb0Q&ab_channel=DesignCourse